Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 - Daily plant care work
 - How those specific tasks make participants feel

+**Key Findings:**
+From the cultural probe, I generated four high-level research findings:

+- Plant owners often find it difficult to identify plant health.
+- Plant owners are often too busy to take care of their plants.
+- Plant owners have limited access to plant care communities.
+- There are two main ways people help each other with plant care work, outside of core plant care activities (i.e. watering), which are:
+  - Motivating, encouraging, and holding each other accountable to do plant care work
+  - reminding each other to take care of their plants

 ### Survey
 I then conducted survey in order to validate the findings I gathered from the cultural probe as well as to further dig into plantcare motivations, emotions, and shared responsibilities.
-I recruited 14 participants and asked them to fill out a 10 question survey on Qualtrics.
+I was able to recruit 35 participants and asked them to fill out a 10 question survey on Qualtrics.

 **Key Findings:**
 - A majority of respondents (76.92%) require support from others with caring for their plants.